-For a dozen Group entities including the largest ones (France, Italy, United States, Brazil, Russia, India, China, etc.), the Group's Internal Control Department relies on local internal controllers who steer the approach in their respective units.
-In smaller subsidiaries, internal control is the responsibility of each unit's Chief Financial Officer.
+For a dozen Group countries including the largest contributors in terms of business (France, Italy, United States, India, China, Brazil, Russia, Colombia, etc.), the Group's Internal Control Department relies on local internal controllers who steer the approach in their respective units.
+In smaller subsidiaries, internal control is the direct responsibility of the entity's Chief Financial Officer.